Learning to Evaluate the Artness of AI-generated Images: Method

 \subsection{StyleGAN Transfer}

 We adapt pre-trained StyleGAN2~\cite{StyleGAN2} models from the photorealistic style to the artistic style through transfer learning.
-Given the same latent code in the latent space of StyleGAN, the original pre-trained model and the transferred model generate photorealistic images, respectively, where both images have the same content.
+Given the same latent code in the latent space of StyleGAN, the original pre-trained model and the transferred model generate photorealistic and artistic images, respectively, where both images have the same content.
 We perform the transfer learning on StyleGAN models pre-trained on FFHQ~\cite{karras2019style}, LSUN horse~\cite{yu2015lsun}, and LHQ~\cite{skorokhodov2021aligning} datasets because they are popular genres in art paintings.
 Paintings corresponding to these domains are collected from the WikiART~\cite{WikiART} dataset and used to transfer the models.
 We explore two transfer learning methods: FreezeG~\cite{freezeg} and few-shot adaptation~\cite{ojha2021few} (see Fig.~\ref{fig:freeze_few}).

 FreezeG freezes early layers of the generator and tunes the last generator blocks, which can preserve the latent code structure intact while transferring the StyleGAN into an artistic style.
 The few-shot method needs a few examples to transfer the photorealistic generator into an artistic style, where we can control the transferred model by using artworks with a certain artistic style as examples.
 By switching the example images, we adapt the same photorealistic model into different artistic models that produce distinct styles, leading to more diverse artistic images.
 Representative paintings from different artistic styles are selected via clustering for this purpose.
 Specifically, we adopt the Gram matrix~\cite{gatys2015neural} (stacked into a 1-d vector) as the style representation and use the K-Means algorithm for clustering.
 Paintings closest to the cluster centers are used as representatives of the cluster to adapt the photorealistic model.
 We perform the few-shot StyleGAN model transfer on all clusters, resulting in one pre-trained photorealistic StyleGAN model with corresponding artistic models in different artistic styles.